grafana/grafana/docs/sources/datasources/pyroscope/profiling-and-tracing.md

 ---
-title: Profiling and tracing synergies
+title: How profiling and tracing work together
-menuTitle: Profiling and tracing
+menuTitle: How profiling and tracing work together
 description: Learn about how profiling and tracing work together.
 weight: 250
 keywords: